 Adapted from Tide and Thyme

-2 tablespoons salt
+- 2 tablespoons (30 grams) salt

-4 large russet potatoes
+- 4 large russet potatoes

-Peanut oil for frying
+- Peanut oil for frying

-Apple cider vinegar
+- Apple cider vinegar

-Old Bay Seasoning (optional)
+- Old Bay Seasoning optional

-In a large bowl, mix the salt into the warm water until dissolved.
+- In a large bowl, mix the salt into the warm water until dissolved.

-Cut the potatoes lengthwise into 1/2 inch thick strips.
-Cut each slice into 1/4 inch thick fries.
-Place the fries into the salted water and allow to soak for 15 minutes.
+- Cut the potatoes lengthwise into 1/2 inch (1.25 cm) thick strips.
+Cut each slice into 1/4 inch (6 mm) thick fries.

 - Remove the cut potatoes from the water and thoroughly pat dry.
 Add the fries to the heated oil in batches, being careful not to overcrowd.
 Cook just until starting to brown, about 3 minutes.